secretstartups/handbook/hiring/sourcing/index.html.md

 ### Source-a-thon participants

-* Members of the Recruiting Team (Recruiter/Sourcer/CES)
+* Members of the Recruiting Team (Recruiter/Sourcer/CES).
+If a source-a-thon is organized internally by the Recruiting team, it is mandated for all the Sourcers to participate in their respective functional positions.
-* Hiring manager
+* Hiring manager (might be optional if a source-a-thon is organized internally by the Recruiting team).
-* Members of the team we’re sourcing for
+* Members of the team we’re sourcing for (might be optional if a source-a-thon is organized internally by the Recruiting team).
 * All other team members willing to participate are welcome!
-* Internal Source-a-thon within the Sourcing team: Sourcing team collaborates and works on the positions that are niche or time-consuming.
-The team is divided into two, technical and non-technical.
-It is mandated for all the Sourcers to participate in their respective functional positions.

 ### How to organize

-* Hiring manager requests the Recruiter and/or Sourcer to organize a Source-a-thon stating the desired time and participant list;
+* Hiring manager requests the Recruiter and/or Sourcer to organize a Source-a-thon stating the desired time and participant list.
 * the Recruiter and/or Sourcer creates a Source-a-thon issue using the [GitLab Source-a-thon Template](https://gitlab.com/gitlab-com/people-group/recruiting/-/blob/master/.gitlab/issue_templates/source-a-thon.md) with all knowledge gathered from the hiring team to give to the participants; then also adds a Project within LinkedIn Recruiter specifially for the Source-a-thon event;
 * the Recruiter and/or Sourcer schedules a calendar event, adds Zoom link and asks the participants to add and save all the sourced candidates in LinkedIn project;
 * the Recruiter and/or Sourcer should make sure that all invited team members have their LinkedIn account set up before the source-a-thon.
 For more information please refer to the [Upgrading your LinkedIn account](/handbook/hiring/sourcing/#upgrading-your-linkedin-account) section.

 ### Timing

-* Source-a-thon is limited by 30 minutes
+* Source-a-thon is limited by 30 minutes but you can also contribute to it asynchronously.
+* We expect that team members can still add sourced candidates during 24 hours after the source-a-thon.
-* First 5 minutes is devoted to role description - Hiring manager should share must-haves/nice-to-haves with the team and answer all the questions regarding the role.
+* First 5 minutes is devoted to role description - Hiring manager or member of the Recruiting team should share must-haves/nice-to-haves with the team and answer all the questions regarding the role.
 * All other time is devoted to sourcing and adding profiles into the spreadsheet or LinkedIn project.
-* We expect that team members can still add sourced candidates during 24 hours after the source-a-thon.
 * 1 day after the meeting the Sourcer responsible for the role will reach out to the relevant profiles, and add them to Greenhouse as Prospects.
-* If any sourced candidate is added more than 1 day after the source-a-thon you should ping Recruiting Sourcer in the comments.

 ### Source-a-thon targets